 The ear cups are typically made of hard plastic and/or silicone coated in leather or foam.
 These materials are unable to be recycled.
 Try contacting the manufacturer to see if they will take back your damaged product to be reused.

 As I mentioned earlier, every pair of headphones have little speakers inside each ear cup that generate sound for your ears to hear.
 These drivers are made of magnets, diaphragms and coils made of copper.
-These materials can be recycled and you can even try converting your damaged headphones into speakers by removing the drivers from the earcups.
+These materials can be recycled (if they are not damaged by too much bass) and you can even try converting your damaged headphones into speakers by removing the drivers from the earcups.

 Headphone cables are composed of aluminum and/or copper wiring that is encased in rubber or cloth.
 These materials are recyclable and can be taken to a waste drop off site.